eowyn36/eowyn36.github.io/_projects/cohort-analysis-tool.md

 Check out the tool on [Cohort Analysis Tool](https://raghunayyar.github.io/IVI17).

+The project consists of 3 teams: Designer team of 3 people, User Experience team of 2 people and Development team of 3 people.

 {:.project-table}
 | Date | February 2017 - April 2017 |
 | Course | DH2321 Information Visualization |